swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 }
 ```

-`UnsafeBytes` provides a convenient way to rewrite the handler and
+`UnsafeRawBufferPointer` provides a convenient way to rewrite the handler and
 eliminate undefined behavior:

 ```swift